Specialist lease extension solicitors

 1. Never delay when thinking of extending the lease.
 If you have your wits about you, you will ensure that your lease is extended well before 80 years remaining.
 Any lease with more than 80 years remaining can be extended without paying any marriage value at all.

-2. If you are within a year or less of your lease term hitting 80 years, be aware that it is not unheard of for freeholders and landlords to employ delaying tactics to try to push the application through the 80 year barrier where marriage value becomes due.
+2. If you are within a year or less of your lease term hitting 80 years, be aware that it is not unheard of for freeholders and landlords to employ delaying tactics to try to push the application through the 80 year barrier where leasehold marriage value becomes due.
 Unscrupulous landlords have been known to agree to informal lease extensions where the term is a little over 80 years, but then delay – and the day.
-The lease drops below 80 years, they withdraw the offer of an informal lease negotiation (which they are able to do) and instead insist on a formal or statutory lease extension – when, of course, marriage value comes into play
+The lease drops below 80 years, they withdraw the offer of an informal or voluntary lease extension (which they are able to do) and instead insist on a formal or statutory lease extension – when, of course, marriage value comes into play

 3. If you are in the situation that a lease has already dropped below 80 years, take action to extend the lease as soon as you can as the longer you leave it, the higher the marriage value will be.